FULL-TIME J.D. PROGRAM

 |LAWS 700||Business Associations||4|

 The curricular structure noted above is for full-time law students.
-If you elect to pursue your J.D. on a part-time basis, your schedule might look very different.
-ABA acquiescence has been approved for the fall 2015 entering class.
+If you elect to pursue your J.D. on a reduced schedule basis, your schedule might look very different.
 In addition, to be eligible for graduation, all J.D. students must complete 50 hours of public service and the upper-level writing requirement.

 Inspired by justice, guided by faith, grounded in reason, committed to excellence, and devoted to advancing the common good, the University of St. Thomas School of Law sets forth the following general learning outcomes as we work to form professionals who practice the law with purpose: